bioinf/Sibelia/USAGE.md

 and their coverage is worse.
 Usually "loose" is the best choice, but if you do not want to lose information about small-scale rearrangements, use "fine".

-If you are not satisfied by the results (poor coverage for example), set simplification parameters manually (see section "Fine tuning").
+If you are not satisfied by the results (poor coverage for example), try to set simplification parameters manually (see section "Fine tuning").

 By default, Sibelia filters out synteny blocks shorter than 5000 BP.
 You can